-- 1. understand the main principles and techniques of actuarial management and control that are relevant to benefit provision - 2. apply these principles to simple situations within the context of pensions and other benefits - analyse hypothetical scenarios, including using judgement to assess the implications of possible actions and to develop appropriate proposals or recommendations relating to the management of benefit arrangements.
+- 1. understand the main principles and techniques of actuarial management and control that are relevant to the management of investments. - 2. apply these principles to given situations within the context of investment management. - 3. analyse hypothetical scenarios, including using judgement to assess the implications of possible actions and to develop appropriate proposals or recommendations relating to the management of investments.